 Excellent written and oral communication skills and ability to interact effectively with children, parents, program staff, and school personnel.

 Proficient in Microsoft Office and basic computer skills.

 Child Care National Agency Check (CNACI) may be required

 One (1) year of children and youth group program supervision or administration experience with a related Bachelor's Degree preferred.

-Additional related experience may be considered in lieu of a Bachelor's Degree.
+An equivalent combination of additional related experience may be considered in lieu of a Bachelor's Degree.

-CPR and First Aid Certifications preferred.
+CPR and First Aid Certifications.

 Physical Requirements/Working Environment

 Must be able to work extended hours, often with short notice.
 Extended hours may include late nights, early mornings, weekends and holidays.

 Able to lift and carry up to 40 lbs., walk, bend, stoop, and stand on a routine basis.